yangmillstheory/frosty/README.md

 ## Introduction

-This [node module](https://www.npmjs.com/package/frosty) facilitates defining properties on objects that can be set to a defined value just once.
+Reusable building block that facilitates defining properties on objects that can be set to a defined value just once.

-Setting them again to a defined value (even if the same) raises an error.
+Setting such properties again to a defined value (even if it's the same as the existing value) raises an error.

 It abstracts away the boilerplate of building immutable data structures.